uma-dev/spring-boot-notes/notes.md

 ### Spring Data REST

 The easiest way to implement the API is by using the POM file.
-There is no code required and Spring Data scan for JpaRepository. you only need to add the dependency:
+There is no code required and Spring Data scan for JpaRepository and expose the entities in __simple pluralized form__ (Employee -> employees, but it **will not handle automatically:** person -> people ). you only need to add the dependency:

 ``` xml
 <dependency>